Characterizing Positively Invariant Sets: Inductive and Topological Methods: Preliminaries

 \end{definition}

+One analogously arrives at a definition of \emph{negatively invariant sets} in which no solution starting inside the set $S$ is permitted to be outside the set in the \emph{past}.
+Basic results in the theory of dynamical systems establish that a set $S$ is positively invariant precisely when its complement $S^c$ is negatively invariant \cite[Thm.
+1.4]{BhatiaSzego1970}, and that the closure of a positively invariant set is also positively invariant~\cite[Prop.
+1.4.5]{AlongiNelson2007}; this property also holds for the set's interior~\cite[Thm.
+1.7]{BhatiaSzego1970}.

-\begin{remark} Some authors (e.g.~\cite{BlanchiniMiani2008}) favour a definition of positively invariant sets in which the solutions $\varphi(t,x)$ are explicitly required to exist for all time $t\geq 0$, by imposing a global Lipschitz continuity requirement on the vector field $f$, whereas others (e.g.~\cite{redheffer1972theorems}) simply require that solutions emanating from the set $S$ remain inside $S$ for as long as they exist in the future (Definition~\ref{def:posinv} is stated in this spirit). \end{remark}
+\begin{remark} Some authors~\citep{BlanchiniMiani2008} favour a definition of positively invariant sets in which the solutions $\varphi(t,x)$ are explicitly required to exist for all time $t\geq 0$, by imposing a global Lipschitz continuity requirement on the vector field $f$, whereas others~\citep{redheffer1972theorems} simply require that solutions emanating from the set $S$ remain inside $S$ for as long as they exist in the future (Definition~\ref{def:posinv} is stated in this spirit). \end{remark}